This Week at the Farm Stand and Market

 This week at the farmer's market:

-This week's farmer's market will feature our familiar vendors selling homemade hummus and scones, fresh and local honey, jams, and mustards, pickled products, assorted pound cakes, handmade soaps, artisan cheeses, specialty breads, local Long Island craft beer, and of course a variety of fresh produce from Sep's Family Farm and right here at Crossroads Farm.
+Our farmer's market this week will feature our familiar vendors selling homemade hummus and scones, fresh and local honey, jams, and mustards, delicious pound cakes, artisan cheeses, specialty breads, handmade soaps, pickled items, assorted olives, Long Island craft beer, and of course an abundance of farm fresh produce from Sep's Family Farm and right here at Crossroads Farm.